 Most penalties and punishments that accompany being charged with a crime in Louisiana are very serious and can tack on hefty fines on top of prison time as well.
 Because these penalties are so serious and can sometimes even require decades in prison, it is important to have a written out set of rights that keep the defendant protected from being unfairly convicted.
 It is terrible to mistakenly sentence someone to prison for a crime that they did not commit so the set of criminal defendant rights are put into place to ensure that those unfair sentences are kept to a minimum.

 The first step after being charged with a crime in the state of Louisiana is to seek legal assistance from a criminal defense attorney like Carl Barkemeyer.
 Mr. Barkemeyer has handled criminal proceedings for many years in the Baton Rouge area and has extensive knowledge around the justice system in Louisiana.
 It is important to seek the help of a criminal defense attorney because court trials can be a very stressful and confusing proceeding that needs a trained set of eyes to make sure the trial is going fairly and justly.
 Mr. Barkemeyer can also ensure that you are being given all rights as a criminal defendant so that no unfair proceedings take place during the court trial.
 All of your rights as a criminal defendant are integral to keeping a fair and just court proceeding so that you cannot be unfairly convicted of a crime you may not have committed.
 Thankfully, the rights are in place to keep you protected from this sort of event and an experienced criminal defense attorney like Carl Barkemeyer can help guide you through the process to make sure your rights are protected.
-If you are currently being charged with a crime in the Baton Rouge area of Louisiana, we implore you to contact us at (225) 964-6720 for legal assistance regarding your court trial immediately.
+If you are currently being charged with a crime in the Baton Rouge area of Louisiana, we implore you to contact us at (225) 964-6720 for legal assistance regarding your court appearance immediately.

 Contact Carl Barkemeyer, criminal defense attorney, to help you protect your rights.